- For years SAP has made several claims around indirect access.

 What SAP Said About on Indirect Access

 To be clear, when SAP uses the term indirect access, they are not referring to the indirect access that is legitimate, but rather to an extension of the term.
-We cover this important distinction in the article How to Best Understand Type 1 Versus Type 2 Indirect Access.
-Type 2 indirect access, is where SAP claims that any system that connects to SAP is a form of indirect access, and maybe (subject to SAP’s discretion) be subject to a charge.
+We cover this vital distinction in the article How to Best Understand Type 1 Versus Type 2 Indirect Access.
+Type 2 indirect access is where SAP claims that any system that connects to SAP is a form of indirect access, and maybe (subject to SAP’s discretion) be subject to a charge.
 SAP has pushed this claim through a highly complicit IT media, as SAP has virtually every entity that distributes information about SAP either paid by SAP or part of a business model that is based on SAP.

 The Truth About SAP’s Type 2 Indirect Access

 SAP is wrong about type 2 indirect access.
 They are not only wrong, but our proposal is also that SAP’s indirect access is a violation of US antitrust law as we covered in the article How SAP’s Indirect Access is a Violation of Tying Agreement Clause of US Anti Trust Law.

 Advice on Enjoying the SAP Indirect Access Quiz

 To see the full screen, just select the lower right-hand corner and expand.
 Trust us, expanding makes the experience a whole lot more fun.

 SAP receives a 0% accuracy on its claims around indirect access being a valid construct.